 Details on the conditions for the UE to initiate the tracking area updating procedure are specified in clause 5.5.3.2.2 and clause 5.5.3.3.2.

 While a UE has a PDN connection for emergency bearer services, the UE shall not perform manual CSG selection.

+If the MUSIM capable UE is attached for emergency bearer services and initiates a tracking area updating procedure, the network shall not indicate the support of:

+- the NAS signalling connection release;

+- the paging indication for voice services;

+- the reject paging request;

+- the paging restriction; or

+- the paging timing collision control;

+in the TRACKING AREA UPDATE ACCEPT message.

 If control plane CIoT EPS optimization is not used by the UE, a UE initiating the tracking area updating procedure in EMM-IDLE mode may request the network to re-establish the radio and S1 bearers for all active EPS bearer contexts during the procedure.
 If control plane CIoT EPS optimization is used by the UE, a UE initiating the tracking area updating procedure in EMM-IDLE mode may request the network to re-establish the radio and S1 bearers for all active EPS bearer contexts associated with PDN connections established without control plane only indication during the procedure.